 The Division of Accountancy and Legal Environment offers a Bachelor of Business Administration (BBA) degree in Accounting.
 Graduates of the program add value to many types of organizations.
-They are prepared to meet business challenges because they learn many professional skills including core knowledge, communication, accounting research, technology, and critical thinking skills.
-These skills help them obtain entry-level jobs and advance in a diverse set of accounting careers.
+They are prepared to meet business challenges because they learn many professional skills including core knowledge, communication, accounting research, technology, and critical thinking.
+Through a rigorous curriculum and an abundance of opportunities to engage with professionals, students with a BBA in Accounting from Marshall obtain internships, entry-level positions, and advance in a diverse set of accounting careers.